angular-package/type/README.md

 ### Callback

-The third is to handle the result before it returns with an optional payload by using the callback function cause it's possible to send it to our error logger (e.g. [sentry.io](https://sentry.io)) or even to change the result.
+The third step is to handle the result before it returns with an optional payload by using the callback function cause it's possible to send it to our error logger (e.g. [sentry.io](https://sentry.io)) or even to change the result.
 The default callback function is used to properly return the result of the check.

 #### `resultCallback()`